War Crimes Watch: Russia's onslaught on Ukrainian hospitals

 On the second day of the war, three more Ukrainian medical facilities were reported to have been hit, including a children’s hospital and cancer center.

 Kharkiv Regional Children’s Clinical Hospital No. 1 also was struck by a cluster bomb munition, wounding one staff member.
-Photos posted on the hospital’s social media accounts show numerous impact craters on the hospital campus, including one that fell in a playground.
+Photos posted on the hospital’s social media accounts show numerous impact craters on the hospital campus, including one in a playground.
 One of the photos shows an unexploded bomblet about the size of a soda bottle on the ground near the front entrance.
 Weakley identified it as a Russian-made 9N235 cluster submunition.

 A different video verified by AP shows a series of explosions in a building identified on maps as the oncology department of Melitopol City Hospital No. 1.
 The building in the video matches pre-war imagery of the hospital, which features a large red cross on the facade.